aspiryg/COMP2013-project-1/README.md

 ## Project overview

 This the second iteration of the Grocery Shopping App, which is a simple grocery shopping app built for the COMP2013 Project 2 assignment.
-The app lets users browse an inventory of grocery products, add items to a cart, change quantities, and check out.
+This iteration connects to a backend API to perform CRUD operations on the products.
+The backend API is built using Node.js and Express, the database used is MongoDB, and the frontend is built using React.

-## I used built upon the code from the previous assignment (Project #1) as a starter, and added several new features and improvements as per the project requirements and challenges.
+### I built this project upon the code from the previous assignment (Project #1) as a starter, and tried to keep the same functionality and UI/UX as much as possible while changing the code to connect to the backend API.

-## What I added / implemented
+## Improvements and additions:

-Below are the main features I added or implemented beyond the base starter:
+Below are the main features I added or implemented beyond the basic project requirements:

 1. **Backward compatibility with the previous project**